2023 Most Popular Physical Sciences Bachelor's Degree Schools in Ohio

 The colleges and universities below are the most popular for physical sciences majors pursuing a bachelor's degree.

 Our 2023 rankings named Ohio State University - Main Campus the most popular school in Ohio for physical sciences students working on their bachelor’s degree.
-Located in the large city of Columbus, Ohio State is a public college with a very large student population.
+Located in the large city of Columbus, Ohio State is a public school with a fairly large student population.

 Of the 189 students majoring in physical sciences at Ohio State, 73% are male and 27% are female.

-A rank of #2 on this year’s list means University of Cincinnati - Main Campus is a great place for physical sciences students working on their bachelor’s degree.
-UC is a fairly large public school located in the large city of Cincinnati.
+The in-demand bachelor’s degree programs at University of Cincinnati - Main Campus helped the school earn the #2 place on this year’s ranking of the most popular physical sciences schools in Ohio.
+UC is a very large public school located in the large city of Cincinnati.

 Women make up 41% of the physical sciences majors at the school.